‘I’m so confused’: People without public defenders in Oregon speak out amid crisis

 Crushing caseloads caused nonprofit public defense provider Multnomah Defenders, where Gibson worked, to stop taking new cases entirely from Feb.
 7 through at least the start of the summer, Kampfe said.

-Shaun McCrea, director of the Oregon Criminal Defense Lawyers Association, said Oregon has deep problems with its public defense system, but this is "the worst that it’s ever been."
+Oregon has deep problems with its public defense system, but this is "the worst that it’s ever been," Shaun McCrea, director of the Oregon Criminal Defense Lawyers Association, said.

 "We have been limping along for years with a system that was destined to fail," she said.